[FULL GUIDE] How Long To Cook Porterhouse Steak In Oven

 3. Bone-In vs. Boneless: Bone-in porterhouse steaks may take slightly longer to cook than boneless steaks due to the additional mass and heat conductivity of the bone.
 Adjust the cooking time accordingly.

-Related: How Long To Bake Haddock At 400 Degrees In Oven?
+Related: [FULL GUIDE] How Long To Cook Ribs At 275 In Oven

 Additionally, it is crucial to consider carryover cooking when determining the final cook time.
 Carryover cooking refers to the rise in internal temperature that occurs after removing the steak from the oven.
 The residual heat continues to cook the steak, so it is crucial to factor in this additional cooking time and remove the steak from the oven a few degrees below the desired final temperature.